 Stephanie Schumann Mitchell has worked in the arts for over fifteen years.
 She brings to Lawndale curatorial and development experience from institutions including The Whitney Museum of American Art and The Drawing Center in New York City, as well as The Clark Art Institute in Williamstown, MA, where she received her Master’s in the History of Art from Williams College.

-Emily Butts received her BA in art history and English world literature from Pitzer College and MA from the University of Texas at Austin.
-From 2015 to 2017, she served as Curatorial Assistant at the Los Angeles County Museum of Art (LACMA), where she was involved in the exhibition Home—So Different, So Appealing, organized as part of the Getty Foundation’s Pacific Standard Time: LA/LA initiative.
-In 2018, she was granted the Emerging Curator award from Los Angeles Contemporary Exhibitions (LACE) for the exhibition Names Printed in Black, which featured artists who explore the concept of erasure as both a historical phenomenon and as a method of production.
+Emily Butts received her BA in art history and English world literature from Pitzer College and MA in art history from the University of Texas at Austin.
+From 2015 to 2017, she served as Curatorial Assistant at LACMA, where she was involved in the exhibition Home—So Different, So Appealing, organized as part of the Getty Foundation’s Pacific Standard Time: LA/LA initiative.
+In 2018, she was granted the Emerging Curator award from Los Angeles Contemporary Exhibitions (LACE) for the exhibition Names Printed in Black.

 Community Engagement Manager